 We were Ireland’s first private and totally EV dedicated Charging Company.
 Our ever expanding network of EasyGo Chargers is helping Ireland transition from Internal Combustion Engine (ICE) Vehicles to Electric Vehicles (EV).

 EasyGo is Ireland’s largest eMSP network (eMobility Services Provider).
-We have more than 14,000 Irish EV drivers that are subscribers and can access all of these chargers.
+We have over 20,000 Irish EV drivers that are subscribers and can access all of these chargers.

 Our entire network is Type-1 and Type-2 enabled for full vehicle interoperability.

 With new technologies there is always going to be a few head scratching moments.
 We are here to help.
 Have a browse through some of the most common questions we receive about charging on our network.

 EasyGo offers a range of free to use and pay for use chargers.
 To view pricing information, please login to your EasyGo account and select a charger.
 Once a charger is selected, the pricing information will be displayed.
 Our prices vary significantly as not all chargers are owned by EasyGo.
 Make sure to view pricing information before initiating a session.
 For EasyGo stations, pricing information can be seen below